This is a 2nd Shift Position located in Cherry Hill, NJ.

 This job has no supervisory responsibilities, however, the ability to assume higher level responsibilities and/or have demonstrated leadership abilities is preferred.
 Training others is not a requirement of this job.

-Minimum 1 year Pharmaceutical liquid batching experience or 2 years of other batching experience or 2 years of practical laboratory experience or 2 years experience
+Minimum 1 year Pharmaceutical liquid batching experience or other batching experience or 1 year of practical laboratory experience or equivalent.

 Good oral and written communication skills are essential.
 Must be able to document process issues in a clean, concise manner in accordance with cGMPs and SOPs.